 On the other hand, as I mentioned earlier, self-honesty and self-awareness are very important when it comes to being a business owner!
 If it WAS your fault, then you need to own up to that and take full responsibility.

-By the way: if you want more actionable tips on improving client communications, increasing your self-awareness, and making your freelancing experience better than ever, then you should totally check out my freelancer e-course.
+By the way: if you want more actionable tips on improving client communications and making your freelancing experience better than ever, then you should totally check out Pitching Clients 101.

 It is my firm belief that the majority of problems arising with clients are a direct result of miscommunication.
 Take every issue that arises as a learning opportunity!
 And while it’s important to take responsibility for our actions, there’s no need in dwelling on our mistakes.
 Learn from it and move on.
 You’ve got this!

 Psst...
 Are you on the other side of the table as a client, and aren't happy with a freelancers' work?
 Read this article on what to do when you're unhappy as a client.